apache/ozone-site/CONTRIBUTING.md

 #### Command Cheat-Sheet

-- **To install packages after cloning the repo**: `pnpm install`
+- **To install all packages after cloning the repo**: `pnpm install`

-  - This will install the exact package versions listed in *pnpm-lock.yaml*.
+  - This will read the metadata for the packages and their transitive dependencies from *pnpm-lock.yaml*, which is generated from *package.json* - and install the required dependencies for the project in the *node_modules* folder.

   - This should make no modifications to *package.json* or *pnpm-lock.yaml* if all explicit versions in *pnpm-lock.yaml* comply with the version specifiers in *package.json*.